wszqkzqk/live-photo-conv/README.md

 Essentially, an Android live photo appends a video file directly to the end of a static image.
 This video file contains both audio and video streams.
 The position of the video file is marked using `XMP` metadata, allowing quick location of the video file during parsing.
 The advantage of this format is that it adds dynamic effects to the image without altering the original image.
 Since this extension is not a standard for image formats, such images will only be displayed as static images in unsupported image viewers.

-This tool can be used for extracting, editing, and composing such live photos.
+This tool can be used for extracting, repairing, editing, and composing such live photos.

 ## Build